pivotal/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 with similar aspects, which requires some form of copy-paste.

-To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows re-use of parts of an accelerator, named **Fragments**.
+To alleviate this concern, Application Accelerators support a feature named _Composition_ that allows the re-use of parts of an accelerator, called **fragments**.

-## <a id="introducting-fragments"></a> Introducing Fragments
+## <a id="introducting-fragments"></a> Introducing fragments

-A **Fragment** looks exactly the same as an accelerator:
+A **fragment** looks exactly the same as an accelerator:

-- it is made of a set of files
+- It is made of a set of files.
-- contains an `accelerator.yaml` descriptor, with options declarations and a root Transform.
+- It contains an `accelerator.yaml` descriptor, with options declarations and a root transform.

+There are differences however.
+Namely:

-The only differences reside in the way they are declared to the system — they are filed as **Fragments** custom resources — and the way they deal with files: because they deal with their own files and files from the accelerator using them, they typically use dedicated conflict resolution [strategies](transforms/conflict-resolution.md) (more on that later).
+- Fragments are declared to the system differently.
+That is, they are filed as **fragments** custom resources.
+- They deal with files differently.
+Because fragments deal with their own files and files from the accelerator using them, they typically use dedicated conflict resolution [strategies](transforms/conflict-resolution.md) (more on this later).

-Fragments may be thought of as "functions" in programming languages: once defined and referenced, they may be "called" at various points in the main accelerator.
+Fragments can be thought of as "functions" in programming languages.
+After being defined and referenced, they can be "called" at various points in the main accelerator.
-The composition feature is designed with ease-of-use and "common use case first" in mind, so these "functions" are typically called with as little noise as possible, you can also call them with complex or different values.
+The composition feature is designed with ease of use and "common use case first" in mind, so these "functions" are typically called with as little noise as possible.
+You can also call them complex or different values.

 Composition relies on two building blocks that play hand in hand:

-- the `imports` section at the top of an accelerator manifest,
+- The `imports` section at the top of an accelerator manifest.
-- and the, `InvokeFragment` Transform, to be used alongside any other Transform.
+- The, `InvokeFragment` transform, to be used alongside any other transform.

 ## <a id="imports-section-explained"></a>| The `imports` section explained